reznikmm/alire-index-checks/README.md

 # alire-index-checks

-Checks on submissions to Alire indexes
+Checks on submissions to Alire indexes.